Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

 \subsection{Collisions of heavy-ions}

 A second nuclear physics example is from heavy-ion collisions $^{238}$U+$^{238}$U at a center-of-mass energy of 1,200 MeV.
 In this case the dimension of the equivalent phase space is $(4\times30^3\times64)^2\approx 5.3\times10^{10}$.
-After collision the two fragments are highly excited as the final total kinetic energy is only $\approx 600$ MeV.
-From the excitation energy of the reaction fragments one can extract their equilibrium temperatures $T\approx 3.5$ MeV, which according to Eq.~\eqref{eq:lam} to an upper limit $\lambda_\text{MSS} = 0.057$ c/fm.
+After the collision the two fragments are highly excited as the final total kinetic energy is only $\approx 600$ MeV.
+By changing the initial kinetic energy from 600 MeV to 1,600 MeV the final kinetic energy barely changes, and the final estimated temperatures of the fragments varies by at most a factor of 2.
+The case illustrated in Fig.~\ref{fig:Collision} is in the middle of this energy range, see also Ref.~\cite{Shi:2020}.
+From the excitation energy of the reaction fragments one can extract their equilibrium temperatures $T\approx 3.5$ MeV, obtained using Bethe formula~\cite{Bethe:1936,Shi:2020}, which according to Eq.~\eqref{eq:lam} leads to an upper limit $\lambda_\text{MSS} = 0.057$ c/fm.

 Upon adding noise at the level $\epsilon = 0.03$, see Eq.~\eqref{eq:noise}, the nuclei acquire a total initial excitation energy of about 50 MeV, corresponding to an initial temperature $T\approx 1.5$ MeV.
 In a time $\approx 250$ fm/c the two nuclei touch ``noses'' and remain in contact up to a time $\approx$ 700 fm/c.
 Until the nuclei coalesce, which a relatively fast process, only the long-range Coulomb interaction between them leads a small charge polarization of the colliding nuclei.
-The two nuclei from a di-nucleus at about 300 fm/c, which starts separating into two fragments around 550 fm/c and the contact time is thus relatively short.
+The two nuclei form a di-nucleus at about 300 fm/c, which starts separating into two fragments around 550 fm/c and the contact time is thus relatively short.
 Similarly to the fission process, after the separation, fragments and their properties are fixed, and there is no reason to consider the evolution in the context of extracting of the Lyapunov exponent.
 Nevertheless, the $\lambda(t)$ appears to be almost saturated, and again by about two orders of magnitude smaller than the upper bound.